Family Vision Center Gives Back

 FREE Dry Eye Clinic

-Family Vision Center Offered a FREE Dry Eye Clinic in Stratford on
+Family Vision Center Offered a FREE Dry Eye Clinic in Stratford on Nov.
+18th 2014Certified Technicians Screened Potential Candidates for FDA Approved New Dry Eye Treatment

 Family Vision Center’s Stratford office hosted a free dry eye clinic on Nov.
 18th for 15 patients on a first come, first served basis.
 Dry eye affects 23 million Americans suffering from symptoms including dryness, redness, burning, itching and visual disturbance*.Those participating in the clinic were asked a series of questions regarding dry eye symptoms.
 A certified technician conducted a LipiView screening to analyze the lipid layer of the eyes.
 This non-evasive test helped to determine if the patient is a candidate for the LipiFlow procedure: a new, safe and effective treatment for dry eye approved by the FDA.Family Vision Center is one of a few private optometry practices in Conn. to utilize the cutting edge LipiFlow technology.